udoprog/OxidizeBot/README.md

 It is suggested that you run the bot through `setmod.ps1` since that will run the bot in a loop in case it crashes or is shut down through Twitch.

+Before the bot can run, you need to set it up.
+See the next section.

 ## Setting Up

 Two configuration files are neccessary.

 First, `config.toml`.
 You can use the [config.toml.example] as a base which should be included in your distribution.

-Second, `secrets.yml` which specifies client secrets for your bot.
+Second, `secrets.yml` which specifies secrets for your bot. **This file is very sensitive**, you must avoid sharing this file with anyone.

 ```yaml
 spotify::oauth2: